UMNET-perfSONAR/pssid-gui2/services/server/src/services/README.md

 ### config.service.ts
 Responsible for producing the config file, ansible inventory, and running the shellscript.sh file.
 All outputs originate from here.

+### database.service.ts
+Connects to MongoDB client instance

+### delete.service.ts
+Maintains data validity when an object is deleted.
+For instance, if a host is deleted, this verifies that that same host is deleted in every host_group object that references it.
+Meant to prevent future errors.

 ### update.service.ts
 Maintains data validity by updating outdated collections when a referenced collection's data changes.